hu553in/console-like-chat/README.md

 It makes heavy use of things like multithreading and synchronization.

 Unfortunately, there're nng binaries only for 64-bit Linux at the moment.\
-I hope it's going to be fixed soon.\
+If you're going to use this demo on another OS, you should build them by yourself\
+using instructions from the official repository.
-Besides, `./CMake/Findnng.cmake` is almost ready to the moment when we'll start to add binaries for following operating systems:
+Besides, `./CMake/Findnng.cmake` is almost ready to the moment of adding binaries for following operating systems:
 * 32-bit Linux
 * 32-bit Windows